America's Most Wanted: 2021 revival

 In January 2021, Fox announced that it would revive America's Most Wanted, with a new host Elizabeth Vargas, with the full endorsement of John Walsh, who could appear if contractual requirements with Discovery for his series In Pursuit are relaxed.
-The revival premiered on March 15, 2021, and included augmented reality components to show a person's profile in full, including a full-body render of suspects or missing children as they were last seen or artificially aged, along with identifying features such as scars and tattoos.
-The toll-free number for tips changed to 833-3AMWTIP (833-326-9847) & the website changed to AMWTips.com as opposed to AMW.com, though the latter domain has remained under Fox's control since 1997.
-Tipsters' identities were anonymous, and as always, were eligible for a cash reward for information leading to the apprehension of criminal(s) involved.
+The revival premiered on March 15, 2021, and included augmented reality components to show a person's profile in full, including a full-body render of suspects or missing children, as they were last seen or artificially aged, along with identifying features such as scars and tattoos.
+The toll-free number for tips changed to 833-3AMWTIP (833-326-9847) (The number was eventually changed to 833-AMW-TIPS (833-269-8477) when the Walshes took back over from Vargas.), and the website changed to AMWTips.com, as opposed to AMW.com; though the latter domain has remained under Fox's control since 1997.
+Tipsters' identities were anonymous and, as always, were eligible for a cash reward for information leading to the apprehension of criminal(s) involved.
 An extension series hosted by Nancy Grace, America's Most Wanted Overtime, was also carried on the Fox Nation streaming service.

+It was announced in December 2023 that John Walsh would return as host of America's Most Wanted, with his son Callahan Walsh serving as co-host.

+The second season premiered on January 22, 2024 to 2.16 million viewers.
+Elizabeth Smart, whose 2002 kidnapping was broadcast on the original show, appeared as a guest to discuss child abduction.

+On March 25, 2025, it was announced that the show was renewed for a third season, which premiered on April 21, 2025.